crim-ca/weaver/docs/source/processes.rst

 `step` within a `Workflow`_ process that requires data-type conversion between input/output of similar, but not perfectly, compatible definitions.

-For example, the process :py:mod:`weaver.processes.builtin.jsonarray2netcdf` takes a single input JSON file which contains an array-list of NetCDF file references, and returns them directly as the corresponding list of output files.
+For example, process :py:mod:`weaver.processes.builtin.jsonarray2netcdf` takes a single input JSON file which its content contains an array-list of NetCDF file references, and returns them directly as the corresponding list of output files.
 These two different file formats (single JSON to multiple NetCDF) can then be used to map two processes with these respective output and inputs.

+As of the latest release, following `builtin` processes are available:

+- :py:mod:`weaver.processes.builtin.jsonarray2netcdf`

 WPS-1/2
 -------